-Fayette, Fentress, Hancock, Hardeman, Haywood, Lewis, Lincoln, Macon, Marion, Meigs, Moore, Obion, Perry, Pickett, Polk, Smith, Trousdale, Union, Van Buren, Warren, Wayne
+Fayette, Fentress, Hancock, Houston, Lewis, Macon, Meigs, Moore, Obion, Perry, Pickett, Smith, Trousdale, Union, Van Buren, Warren, White

 All counties not listed above are closed.

 Student Ticket Subsidy (STS) provides funds for artist fees, ticket costs, and transportation fees in order for students from Tennessee public schools to experience a broad variety of cultural opportunities, arts disciplines, and artists.
 STS often consists of arts appreciation events which are primarily exposure-based activities with student interaction peripheral to watching, listening, and/or reacting to professional artists performing, creating, and/or discussing their art forms.

 Allowable activities also include arts curriculum and arts integration residencies of more than one day that provide students hands-on participation in an art form.
 The projects could include a supplemental activity like a field trip or school-wide assembly to ensure that many students have access to high quality professional arts and cultural experiences.